Cognitive Reserve: Developing Resilience to Age-Related Cognitive Decline

 There are several key reasons why social connections play such a crucial role in cognitive reserve:

-1. Reduced social isolation risks: and social isolation have been linked to numerous health problems, including depression, anxiety, high blood pressure, and even an increased likelihood of developing Alzheimer’s disease.
+1. Reduced social isolation risks: Loneliness and social isolation have been linked to numerous health problems, including depression, anxiety, high blood pressure, and even an increased likelihood of developing Alzheimer’s disease.

 2. Connection benefits: Socialising provides opportunities for intellectual stimulation and problem-solving activities that keep the brain active and nimble.